 The UTEP School of Nursing prepares advanced practice registered nurses in the role of the nurse practitioner for either primary or secondary (acute) care.
-Applicants may choose a concentration as a:
+Program concentration choices are:

 Family with Primary Care Focus (Family Nurse Practitioner or FNP)